otac0n/PortableVCS/README.md

    for *existing* features of *existing* VCS storage formats.

- * Contributors are encouraged to branch the the specification to include support for upcoming features of *existing* VCS storage formats.
+ * Contributors are encouraged to branch the the specification to include support for *upcoming* features of *existing* VCS storage formats.

- * Contributors are discouraged to include purely theoretical features.
+ * Contributors are discouraged from include purely theoretical features.

 In general, if a feature has not been released by a version control system, it is considered theoretical.
 If a new feature shows up in a branch or fork of